ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 ## Definitions
 Below are all definitions related to an Action.
-- Action — Has three parts:
+- Action — Has three main parts:
   - the event, or condition, that triggers the action,
+  - the user on whom the action is taken,
-  - the action taken (running some code),
+  - and the action itself (running some code or sending a notification).
-  - and the user on whom the action is performed.
+- Actionee — The user on whom action is taken.
+This is a required field.
-- Actioner —
+- Actioner — The user that applies the Action.
+This is a required field.
-- Actionee —
-- Actioning a user —
 - Time-based — Time-based actions have a duration, as opposed to instantaneous actions.
 Once expired, a time-based action will no longer be considered active and will not affect the user.
-However, you can apply a time-based action to a user indefinitely with no end date.
+However, you can apply a time-based action to a user indefinitely by setting a very distant end date.
 An action that prevents login must be time-based.

     A time-based action is one that may be cancelled or modified, unlike an instantaneous action, which cannot be.
 An example of an instantaneous action would be a reward, such as sending a user a coupon.

-- Webhook —
+- Webhook — TODO **Settings** — **Webhooks**
 - Option — .
 Time-based actions do not use Options.
-- Localization
+- Localization —

 ## Types of User Actions
 Add a table of the types: